dimkauzh/vuelto-engine/website/get-started.md

 There are some extra things you will need to use Vuelto.

-- A C compiler
+- 🖥️ A C compiler
-- A Go compiler
+- 🔧 A Go compiler (Go 1.18 and above)
-- Xorg development packages (For Linux only)
+- 🪟 Xorg/Wayland development packages (For Linux only)
+- 🖱️ Supported platform
 For a installation guide, [go here](install.md).

 ## 📦 Go package